aurorascharff/next15-account-selector/STEPS.md

 - Now, thats the setup, but our demo is the AccountSelector component.
 So it has this nice custom UI that doesn't exist in any library.
 - Demo the selection of the account and the loading state.
 Looks good right?
 But wait.
 Let's look at the code.
 - Showcase the code using isLoading, expanded, and states.
 Mutation through endpoint contains lots of boilerplate code.
 Hard to read the divs and spans.
 Probably I should have used lists anyways.
 - Now let's get into the problems here.
+The select is tied to the server update.
 Our loading state is not entirely in sync with the dashboard update, since the toast and the loading state fires after the request but not after the new page has loaded and the account is actually switched visually.
 - The keyboard navigation is incorrectly implemented, I have to use tabs when I should be using the arrow keys.
 It does not close on escape click or on click outside, or moving to next element.
 The menu dropdown placement isn't customizable and doe not have any smart auto positioning functionality.
 I'm using state variables to define styles which is not optimal nor easy.
 - Who has tried to implement some of this stuff correctly?
 Who has failed?
 I know I have.
 It's a lot of work to get this right.
 And even if you do, it will be hard to maintain and extend.